Thrissur: Education

 Thrissur, which has been a centre of learning from ancient times, is developing as a modern education hub.
 Schools in city are either run publicly by the Kerala Government or privately, some with financial aid from the Government.
 Education is generally conducted in English or Malayalam, with the former being the majority.
-Most schools are affiliated with the Kerala State Education Board or Indian Certificate of Secondary Education (ICSE) or the Central Board for Secondary Education (CBSE) or the National Institute of Open Schooling (NIOS) or the Montessori system.
+Most schools are affiliated with the Kerala Board of Public Examination, Indian Certificate of Secondary Education (ICSE), the Central Board of Secondary Education (CBSE), the National Institute of Open Schooling (NIOS) or the Montessori system.
 There are 93 lower primary schools; 34 upper primary schools; and 78 high schools; and 157 higher secondary schools in the city.
 Church Mission Society School started in 1845 is the oldest school and St. Thomas College is the first college in Thrissur.
 On 2 September 2022, Thrissur joined the UNESCO Global Network of Learning Cities (GNLC).

 Healthcare

 Jubilee Mission Medical College and Research Institute, a Syro-Malabar Catholic Archdiocese of Thrissur run medical college.

-The city serves as a centre for healthcare in Central Kerala, with people from Thrissur District, Palakkad District, Malappuram District and the northern part of Ernakulam District coming to Thrissur for medical care.
+The city serves as a centre for healthcare in Central Kerala, with people from Thrissur district, Palakkad district, Malappuram district and the northern part of Ernakulam district coming to Thrissur for medical care.
 There are three medical colleges in the city: Government Medical College, Thrissur, Amala Institute of Medical Sciences, and Jubilee Mission Medical College and Research Institute.
 The Vaidyaratnam Ayurveda Medical College also situated in city.